 The further process

 After the expiry of the deadline for applications, the authorized recruitment manager selects applicants for assessment on the advice of the hiring committee.
 All applicants are then immediately notified whether their application has been passed for assessment by an unbiased assessor.
 Once the assessment work has been completed each applicant has the opportunity to comment on the part of the assessment that relates to the applicant him/herself.

 You can read about the recruitment process at https://employment.ku.dk/faculty/recruitment-process/

 The applicant will be assessed according to the Ministerial Order no. 242 of 13 March 2012 on the Appointment of Academic Staff at Universities.

-Interviews are expected to be held in weeks 50 and 51 of 2020.
+Interviews are expected to be held in late November 2022.